nicatspark/selfpromo2023/src/pages/blog/view-transition-api.md

 ---
 layout: '../../layouts/BlogPost.astro'
-title: 'The new view-transitions api'
+title: 'The new View Transition API'
 description: ''
+heroImage: '/assets/blog/view-transition-api.webp'
 pubDate: 'Jan 9 2023'
 ---

-The view-transitions API lets you create animations declaratively between pages.
-Something that will further take our web apps closer to the look and fell of well designed native application on your phone.
+The View Transition API lets you create animations declaratively between pages.
+Something that will further take our web apps closer to the look and feel of well designed native application on your phone.

 If you know me I am a succer for all things native because this means I wont have to rebuild or relearn as things evolve.
 So this is great news.

-Now the view-transitions api is in beta stage and expected to soon be available in browsers.
+Now the View Transition API is in beta stage and expected to soon be available in browsers.
 It is currently available behind a flag in chrome.

-##### 1. Enable view-transition api in chrome
+##### 1. Enable View Transitions in chrome

 To play around with it before it is available you need to [enable the viewTransitions API and the viewTransitions API for navigations](chrome://flags)